Harold Castro Player Props: Rockies vs. Astros

 Harold Castro At The Plate

-- Castro has 10 doubles, a home run and five walks while batting .276.
+- Castro is hitting .273 with 10 doubles, a home run and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.